 You will naturally eat fewer calories while fasting since you are skipping meals.
 Even without other benefits this alone will cause weight loss.
 Intermittent fasting will also increase your metabolism3.

 One last note on weight loss.
 Intermittent fasting provides great weight loss benefits with less loss of lean muscle4.
 This means as long as you are getting enough calories and protein you can combine IF with strength training.
+This makes IF a really great addition to simple weight loss changes you’ve already made.

 Insulin is a hormone made in the pancreas and is vital to maintaining blood sugar levels and regulates the conversion of glucose into energy.
 Insulin resistance is when your body starts to ignore the hormone insulin, forcing your body to produce more and more insulin as it attempts to regulate blood sugar.
+Summer has PCOS, women with PCOS also often have insulin resistance.
+Through a combination of keto and IF she has been able to reverse her insulin resistance and her Type II diabetes.

 1 in 4 of all deaths in the United States are from heart disease8 so this one of the most important health benefits of IF.
 Even a short period of intermittent fasting can reduce total cholesterol, LDL cholesterol, Systolic blood pressure, and triacylglycerol concentrations without impacting HDL cholesterol9.
 These are all key contributors to heart disease.